tejal-v/1-Employee_Attrition_Dashboard/README.md

 #### Questions and Answers

 #### Problem Statement
-- XYZ company has 4410 employees and around 15% of employees leave the company every year, how to reduce the level of attrition to 5-10% within 12 months so most of the employees will stay?
+- XYZ company has 4410 employees, with an annual attrition rate of 15%.
+To improve employee retention, what strategies can be implemented to reduce the attrition rate to 5-10% within the next 12 months, thereby increasing overall employee retention?
 - To find the right method to reduce the level of attrition from 15% to 5-10% for the next 12 months.

 #### All KPI Count